Hbvsa/DinoCustomObjectDetection/README.md

 ![](Assets/folder_creation.png)

 Although be careful to not repeat samples from the same videos.

-It should end with this message
+It should end with this message.

 ![](Assets/data_creation_finish.png)

 ## Model training
 Once you have your datasets you can proceed to train the classifier model.
 When reading the dataset images the training dataset will double in size by applying horizontal flips to the images.